 The practice had a staff recruitment policy and procedure to help them employ suitable staff.
 This reflected the relevant legislation.
-We looked at three staff recruitment files.
-These showed the practice followed their recruitment procedure.
+We looked at the staff recruitment file of the most recent recruit.
+This showed the practice had generally followed their recruitment procedure.
+We noted the DBS check had been carried out at a previous employer and was more than three months old when the staff member started.
+We discussed this with the practice manager and we were told the process for requesting a DBS check would be reviewed.